Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Keanu Reeves' underworld assassin is a man of few words.
 But when it comes to dogs, his actions speak louder than anything he could ever say.
 Especially if you even think about hurting his four-legged pals.

 John re-entered his secret society of professional mercenaries in 2014's John Wick when his new puppy, a beagle named Daisy, was infamously killed in a home invasion.
-Since that inciting incident, Wick has spent three movies avenging the loss of his best friend — and upending the lives of those either involved in hurting his puppy or those who would even think about injuring canines.
+Since that inciting incident, Wick has spent three movies (all streaming now on Peacock!) avenging the loss of his best friend — and upending the lives of those either involved in hurting his puppy or those who would even think about injuring canines.

-With SYFY's Memorial Day weekend marathon of the John Wick movies on the way, here's a look back at some of the franchise's most memorable moments (in order of release) featuring man's best friend and a dog's best friend: Baba Yaga himself.
+With John Wick: Chapter 4 due out March 24 and the upcoming spinoff series, The Continental, set for Peacock, here's a look back at some of the franchise's most memorable moments featuring man's best friend and a dog's best friend: Baba Yaga himself.

 The loss of John's dog in the first film is too painful to watch, and it would hurt even more to revisit in detail here.
 Losing the gift John received (posthumously) from his late wife sparked the super-assassin's journey back into the world of gold coins and guns.
 It also set him on the path to find another animal to care for, one that needed him as much as he needed it.